 Town Centre business support

-Many businesses have not started planning for Brexit due to the confusion and lack of certainty to date.
-Businesses may need to implement new procedures with the following activities most likely to be affected:
+Businesses need to plan for Brexit and implement new procedures with the following activities most likely to be affected:

 - Importing goods